AppleMangoOrange/cryptonite_taskphase_venkataraman/Nite.md

 Write-ups for challenges completed in niteCTF

 # import rAnDoM.md
+This challenge was completed by me during the event.

 ## Flag: `nite{br0_y4pp1ng_s33d_sl1pp1ng}`

 ## Solution
-- The challenge makes it obvious that the `random` Python module is not cryptographically secure, and opts to use the mofied flag as the seed for `random`.
+1. The challenge makes it obvious that the `random` Python module is not cryptographically secure, and opts to use the mofied flag as the seed for `random`.
-- `chall.py` uses the module `rAnDoM.py` to generate 6 pseudo-random 30 bit integers using 4-byte chunks of the flag as the seed.
+2. `chall.py` uses the module `rAnDoM.py` to generate 6 pseudo-random 30 bit integers using 4-byte chunks of the flag as the seed.
 Specifically, the numbers at the index values **0, 1, 2, 227, 228, 229** are used, which seems specific.
 Looking up how to reverse the rando m module with keywords `227 228 229` returns [this blog-post](https://stackered.com/blog/python-random-prediction/#seed-recovery-from-few-outputs), which is the solution to the challenge.
 The entire solution and the code is given in [this part](https://stackered.com/blog/python-random-prediction/#seed-recovery-from-few-outputs).
-- Put the required functions into `randrev.py` and make a script `rAnDrev.py` with the following code:
+3. Put the required functions into `randrev.py` and make a script `rAnDrev.py` with the following code:
 ```
 import randrev